Jon M. Huntsman School of Business: Controversy

-On November 13, 2017, The Utah Statesman published an article about the college secretly spending differential tuition without the permission of an advisory board.
-An amount totally over $8 million annually.
-At the Huntsman School of Business, students are required to annually pay $2,000+ more than other students at Utah State University, but these business students were told they get a voice in how that money will be spent.
+On November 13, 2017, The Utah Statesman published an article about the college secretly spending differential tuition without the permission of an advisory board, an amount totaling more than $8 million annually.
+At the Huntsman School of Business, students are required to pay $2,000+ more annually than other students at Utah State University, but these business students were told they get a voice in how that money will be spent.
 That voice would be the 3-5 students on the Advisory Board.
-But the board had never met, and when Business Senator Nadir Tekarli (student) tried to get the board to meet he was met with problems from administration.
-Due to the backlash following The Utah Statesman publication the administration caved and had their first Advisory Board meeting.
-This story has also been covered by the Salt Lake Tribune.
+But the board had never met, and when Business Senator Nadir Tekarli (student) tried to get the board to meet, he was met with problems from the administration.
+Due to the backlash following The Utah Statesman publication, the administration caved and had its first Advisory Board meeting.
+The Salt Lake Tribune has also covered this story.